2024-2025 Columbia Business School Essay Tips and Example Essays

 It is also important that you address the part of the question people often overlook – how does CBS align with you culturally?
 Addressing this topic means really finding one of the core values of the school and finding a way to discuss how it aligns with your career plans in a meaningful way.
 To do this, we suggest bringing in some mention of how you have exhibited one of Columbia’s values, such as promoting DEI or being a good collaborator, and connect it to how you will continue to pursue this value at CBS in specific ways.

-While you should do your own research to find the most relevant courses, opportunities, values, and people at Columbia for your goals and experience, we do suggest addressing one of the opportunities mentioned directly in the question (clusters and learning teams, the Phillips Pathway for Inclusive Leadership, and the Executives-in-Residence program).
-Particularly, we suggest that you address the topic of diversity and inclusion, which is foundational to CBS’s increased efforts to train leaders who truly value and promote inclusivity.
+While you should do your own research to find the most relevant courses, opportunities, values, and people at Columbia for your goals and experience, we do suggest addressing one of these opportunities: clusters and learning teams, the Phillips Pathway for Inclusive Leadership, or the Executives-in-Residence program.
+Particularly, we suggest that you address the topic of diversity and inclusion, which is foundational to CBS’s increased efforts to train leaders who truly value and promote inclusivity. \

 Finally, make sure to include meaningful mentions of any students or alumni you’ve interacted with and how they have shaped your view that CBS is the best school for you.
 A laundry list of names won’t work here, but a quote from a mentor or citation of a class recommendation from a friend that helped reinforce your interest in Columbia would be appropriate.

-TOP TIP: When writing your essay, strive for the same level of specificity and connection to your specific professional and personal goals.
+TOP TIP: When writing your essay, strive for the same level of specificity and connection to your unique professional and personal goals.

 If you wish to provide further information or additional context around your application to the Admissions Committee, please upload a brief explanation of any areas of concern in your academic record or your personal history.
 This does not need to be a formal essay.
 You may submit bullet points.
 (Maximum 500 Words)